Voting in the United States

 On election day, most voters go to a polling place to cast their ballots.
 This is usually a public building, such as a school, recreation center, city hall, or firehouse.
 Voters present themselves to the poll workers, provide identification, and receive the materials needed to vote.

-Elections may take place at many different times, but in the United States, general elections (for federal officials) are held every two years in even-numbered years, on the Tuesday that falls between November 2 and 8.
+Elections may take place at many different times.
+In the United States, general elections (for federal officials) are held every two years in even-numbered years.
+They are held on the Tuesday that falls between November 2 and 8.

 In most cases, people vote by machine in private voting booths.
 Because elections in the United States are generally run by state and local governments, many kinds of voting machines and devices are in use.
 Today these have become increasingly computerized.
 A voter may touch a computer screen to cast a ballot or may fill out a computer-readable paper form.